Optical spectroscopy of Blazars for the Cherenkov Telescope Array

-The optical counterpart of WISE J154824.39$+$145702.8 is classified as a galaxy in SDSS \citep{Ahu19} with photometric redshift $z$ = 0.217$\pm0.02$. \citet{Alv16b} performed a 40 minute observation with DOLORES at the Telescopio Nazionale Galileo.
+The optical counterpart of WISE J154824.39$+$145702.8 is classified as a galaxy in the Sloan Digital Sky Survey (SDSS) \citep{Ahu19} with photometric redshift $z$ = 0.217$\pm0.02$. \citet{Alv16b} performed a 40-minute observation with the Device Optimized for the LOw RESoloution (DOLORES) spectrograph at the Telescopio Nazionale Galileo (TNG).
 The resulting 3700 - 8100 \AA~spectrum is dominated by the host galaxy emission at a redshift of $z$ = 0.231.
-We took a one hour spectrum of WISE J154824.39$+$145702.8 with ESI at Keck.
-We confirm the result of \citet{Alv16b} that the optical emission of the source is dominated by the host galaxy at $z$= 0.231 (see Fig. \ref{fig_spec2}, first row, right).
-The rest-frame jet/galaxy ratio is smaller than 0.07 (3$\sigma$ limit).
+We took a one-hour spectrum of WISE J154824.39$+$145702.8 with ESI at Keck.
+We confirm the result of \citet{Alv16b} that the optical emission of the source is dominated by the host galaxy at $z \sim$ 0.231 (see Fig. \ref{fig_spec2}, first row, right).
+The rest-frame jet-to-galaxy ratio is lower than 0.07 (3$\sigma$ limit).
 The best fit is obtained using the template by \citet{Man01}.
-Thanks to our higher sensitivity and wider wavelength range, we detect several additional emission lines: [OII], [OIII]$\lambda$\,4959, [OIII]$\lambda$\,5007, [OI]$\lambda$\,6300, H$\alpha$, [NII]$\lambda$\,6548, [NII]$\lambda$\,6583 and the [SII] doublet (see Table \ref{WISEtab}).
-Some lines have equivalent width greater than 5 \AA, the standard BL Lac limit, showing that this host galaxy is peculiarly active and gas-rich for a BL Lac.
-In order to investigate this issue, we measured their equivalent widths by fitting Gaussian functions, the results are listed in Table \ref{WISEtab}.
+Thanks to our higher sensitivity and wider wavelength range, we detect several additional emission lines: [OII], [OIII]$\lambda$\,4959, [OIII]$\lambda$\,5007, [OI]$\lambda$\,6300, H$\alpha$, [NII]$\lambda$\,6548, [NII]$\lambda$\,6583, and the [SII] doublet (see Table \ref{WISEtab}).
+The fit of the detected features gives a precise redshift value $z$=0.2308 $\pm$ 0.0002.
+Some lines have an EW greater than 5 \AA, the standard BL Lac limit, showing that this host galaxy is peculiarly active and gas-rich for a BL Lac object.
+In order to investigate this issue, we measured their EWs by fitting Gaussian functions; the results are listed in Table \ref{WISEtab}.
 Computing the ratios [OIII]/[OII] and [OI]/H$\alpha$ and using Fig. 5 in \citet{Kew06}, the host galaxy can be classified as a LINER.

-An SED shown in \citet{Fuj16} shows the presence of a peak in the NIR/optical domain.
+The SED shown in \citet{Fuj16} shows the presence of a peak in the NIR--optical domain.
 The above results show that it is due to the galaxy emission.
-The very low jet/host ratio suggests an HBL or possibly EHBL nature of the source but the lack of multiwavelength data (in particular X-ray) makes impossible a firm conclusion at this moment.
+The very low jet-to-host ratio suggests an HBL or possibly EHBL nature of the source, but the lack of multiwavelength data (in particular X-ray data) makes a firm conclusion impossible at this moment.
 More observations are needed to settle this question.